jborgman/syllabus/README.md

   * Readability (12.5%)
 * Project (40%)

+## Statements on Plagiarism
+### UW

+> In computer programming classes, borrowing computer code from another student and presenting it as your own.
+When original computer code is a requirement for a class, it is a violation of the Universityʹs policy if students submit work they themselves did not create.

+### Instructors

+You are encouraged to learn from the work of your peers.
+This class is structured such that all solutions are public.
+We won't hunt down people who are simply copying-and-pasting solutions, because without challenging themselves, they are simply wasting their time and money taking this class.

 ### License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This <span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" rel="dct:type">work</span> and all other materials under https://github.com/uw-labview are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
-The Markdown boilerplate for the syllabus has been taken from [advanced-js](https://github.com/advanced-js/syllabus).
+The Markdown boilerplate and some of the statements for the syllabus have been taken from [advanced-js](https://github.com/advanced-js/syllabus).